vairagadeshruti355-ctrl/Convex-optimization/README.md

+### This github report consist all weeks work with problem statements and short explaination along with google colab notebook which have all this code in executed form along with there output in the all_week_code.ipynb

 Week 4:
 Understanding how optimization appears in machine learning and scientific modelling, studied topics like least squares, ridge regression, sparse regression(LASSO) and regularization.